 An 8 child's Story

 We saw it as an unexpected opportunity for an amazing adventure filled with possibilities.
 We moved things all around the room; I changed the names on the chalkboard and looked into the desks and found other names and put them up instead.
 I was sure they would laugh at the change of the names for the all star students.
 I moved books from one desk to another.
-I thought it would be like an Easter scavenger hunt looking for whose book was where, My 137 friend was experienced with equipment so she talked into the tape recorder.
-My 9 friend was going through the drawers and desks too so I imagined that she was rearranging the books too.
-Later she told me she had helped herself to random lunch money too.
-I told the 1 that I thought it was stupid for a straight A student to leave her voice as evidence on the tape recorder and I told my 9 friend that I thought it was uncool to take the kids lunch money.
-They both shrugged their shoulders and I imagined that it was handled and besides we were 11 so we didn’t say much more.
+I thought it would be like an Easter scavenger hunt looking for whose book was where.
+My 137 friend was experienced with equipment, so she talked into the tape recorder.
+My 9 friend was going through the drawers and desks too, so I imagined that she was rearranging the books too.
+Later she told me she had helped herself to random lunch money as well.
+I told the 1 that I thought it was stupid for a straight A student to leave her voice as evidence on the tape recorder, and I told my 9 friend that I thought it was uncool to take the kids lunch money.
+They both shrugged their shoulders and I imagined that it was handled, and besides, we were 11 so we didn’t say much more.
 We had had fun creating total havoc just anticipating how much the kids would enjoy not having to do school work and that it would be fun for the students to sort it all out when they returned to school from the holiday week.
 After all they wouldn't have to work!
 Right?

 Later, as we ate our ice cream cones both friends begged me to not tell anyone.
-I thought that we rearranged the room to boast about our adventure like the movie The Parent Trapso I was confused but gave my word of honor and we all finished our cones and went home.
+I thought that we rearranged the room to boast about our adventure, like in the movie The Parent Trap, so I was confused, but gave my word of honor and we all finished our cones and went home.

-Anyhow, the friend that was the straight A Enneagram social 137, school president became riddled with guilt and told her parents.
-I of course, kept my bond of secrecy as she had begged me to give my word that I would never tell anyone what she did.
+Anyhow, the friend that was the straight A, Enneagram social 137, school president, became riddled with guilt and told her parents.
+I of course kept my bond of secrecy, as she had begged me to give my word that I would never tell anyone what she did.
 To an 8 their word is their bond.
 So, I did not reveal her name, even knowing, that she had told them mine.
 I took pride in keeping my word even if she couldn’t.
 My mom, a self-preserving 469 felt very anxious and ashamed.
-She thought th social 137 was the good child and that I as the sexual 874 was the problem child.
+She thought the social 137 was the good child and that I, as the sexual 874, was the problem child.

-From the limited perspective of an 11-year old this experience with the principal not asking me anything and jumping to conclusions served to reinforce the theory that life is not fair so why respect unjust authority?
-Why care and most of all it confirmed the notion that I needed to be even tougher because I truly was on my own.
-I would also suggest that this further proves to the 8-stance that the 8 is correct in their world view and that due to experiences such as these the 8 begins to stop sorting for data to the contrary.
+From the limited perspective of an 11-year old, this experience with the principal not asking me anything and jumping to conclusions, served to reinforce the theory that life is not fair so why respect unjust authority?
+Why care?
+Most of all it confirmed the notion that I needed to be even tougher, because I truly was on my own.
+I would also suggest that this further proves to the 8-stance that the 8 is correct in their world view and that due to experiences such as these, the 8 begins to stop sorting for data to the contrary.
 I would also suggest that there is a trap for all of the types.
-There are always situations and experiences to support whatever our Enneagram type defense strategy would have us believe to be true.
+There are always situations and experiences to support whatever our Enneagram Type defense strategy would have us believe to be true.

 Seat of Shame

-The vice-principal's (739) was a good guy.
+The vice-principal (739) was a good guy.
 I really liked him, so I hated to disappoint him.
 He kept talking about that fact that I was a leader and an original thinker.
 At 11, it didn’t make much sense to me.
 He didn’t seem to be mad at all.
 He said that I was a good kid and would make a great adult.
-He reminded me that in 5thgrade I didn’t read the stories in order and color that I was supposed to and that I was the only kid that didn’t… but that I did read them all and that I just saw a better way that made more sense to me.
-I thought they should be read in order of interest just like at the library.
+He reminded me that in 5th grade I didn’t read the stories in order and color that I was supposed to and that I was the only kid that didn’t, but that I did read them all, and that I just saw a better way that made more sense to me.
+I thought they should be read in order of interest, just like at the library.
 He agreed.
-I didn’t always follow assignments the way they were intended but did what I had to.
+I didn’t always follow assignments the way they were intended, but did what I had to.
 So, he said that he was looking forward to what I was going to contribute to the world.

 He passed his punishment on to the Teacher of the classroom we had rearranged.
 So, his punishment was far more painful than that of the principal.
 It was instructive rather than punitive.
 In contrast, the vice-principal's punishment was to assign me to meet after school each day with the teacher (social 269) whose room I had vandalized.
 This was horrifying to me.
 It was easy to endure sitting in the principal's office for all to see, as I believed it made me tougher.
 I was after all, being unfairly treated and a survivor.
 However, to have to face my unknown victim was unnerving.
 I had visions of slave labor to further define the unjust world of the adults.
 Internally I just said to myself, “They can tell me what to do but they can’t not tell me how to think or feel.”

-It was there in the room of my disgrace that I found the divine embrace off a strong, flexible boundary that introduced a mirror to my innermost self and a window to my soul.
+It was there in the room of my disgrace that I found the divine embrace of a strong, flexible boundary that introduced a mirror to my innermost self, and a window to my soul.
 I no longer felt like a gorilla in a small zoo cage unable to be, but rather a gorilla high in the jungle with a family troop to protect.
 It was there in that classroom of my misadventure that I learned the true meaning of teaching consequences with 'benevolent' tough love.
-I learned about life in a new way and how to have true power... the power of benevolence.
-I was not crushed, rejected, demeaned or humiliated as I had been so many times before when my intentions were misunderstood...
-Rather, I was like a crumpled piece of paper retrieved from the trash bin to be gently unfolded, read and accepted so that I might know that like the paper I had once been a part of a majestic tree - worthy of being cherished and kept rather than discarded.
+I learned about life in a new way, and how to have true power, the power of benevolence.
+I was not crushed, rejected, demeaned or humiliated as I had been so many times before when my intentions were misunderstood.
+Rather, I was like a crumpled piece of paper retrieved from the trash bin to be gently unfolded, read and accepted so that I might know that like the paper I had once been a part of a majestic tree - worthy of being cherished and kept, rather than discarded.

 Empowering the 8 child

-In answer to the inquirers’ initial questions, I can say that promoting "consciousness" is far more important than handing our "consequences" .... and the best place to begin.
+In answer to the inquirers’ initial questions, I can say that promoting "consciousness" is far more important than handing our "consequences,” and it is the best place to begin.

-For the 8 to learn from traditional consequences, the 8 must first have a great deal of trust and respect.
+For the 8, to learn from traditional consequences, the 8 must first have a great deal of trust and respect.
 If the 8 trusts you and respects you, they will want to please you.
 This counter-intuitive approach removes the power struggle.
 Once engaged in a power struggle, the 8 will never back down and the message you wish to teach will be lost.
-The journey is to assist the 8 by listening to the 8s explanations of what happened and by validating their experience -- as they see it.
-When this in place you can slowly help the 8 learn to manage the pain that is underneath the flippant remarks and "big" behaviors.
+The journey is to assist the 8 by listening to the 8s explanations of what happened, and by validating their experience -- as they see it.
+When this is in place, you can slowly help the 8 learn to manage the pain that is underneath the flippant remarks and "big" behaviors.

 Begin with little deals then bigger deals as the 8 grows up.
 Teach that a true leader has power because they keep their word.
 The key is to let the 8 have small victories so you have the important victories.
-Remember that prior to the stance of defiance that makes you want to use traditional methods will only serve to reinforce the 8 feelings of disempowerment.
+Remember that prior to the stance of defiance that makes you want to use traditional methods, this will only serve to reinforce the 8 feelings of disempowerment.
 Remind yourself that the 8 is in a great deal of pain.
 Anger acts as an immediate anesthetic protecting the 8's more tender emotions.
-When you have validated the 8s experience… no matter how far-fetched it sounds… they will feel heard and become more receptive and less defiant.
+When you have validated the 8s experience, no matter how far-fetched it sounds, they will feel heard and become more receptive and less defiant.
 Wow, it sounds like you really felt ______.
 Mirror what they have said in a nonchalant manner, so they don't feel manipulated or patronized.
-Repeat what they have said verbatim...don't use your words or overview...use the 8's words only.
+Repeat what they have said verbatim, don't use your words or overview, use the 8's words only.
 Only ask him or her to tell you more about the way they were wronged.
 Underneath is a very real wound.

 Inquiring as to what happened is the beginning.
 8s deny they were feeling anything because it is out of their consciousness.
-If the 8 is too defended and doesn't know or can't retrieve the event or feeling, a gentle inquiry as to how others not as tough as the 8 might feel in the same circumstances may prove helpful.
-Analogies using those the 8 loves and sees as vulnerable such as in younger siblings, cousins, friends or pets often breaks the direct stance of 'being against'.
+If the 8 is too defended and doesn't know, or can't retrieve the event or feeling, a gentle inquiry as to how others are not as tough as the 8 might feel in the same circumstances, may prove helpful.
+Analogies using those the 8 loves and sees as vulnerable, such as in younger siblings, cousins, friends or pets, often breaks the direct stance of 'being against'.
 Love and protection will rise for those the 8s deem in their circle of care.
 This is where one may find the clues to the deeper, more painful and hidden issues behind the 8 bravado and rash acts.

-So keep you hand in your lap after a few wounds tell him or her that he or she matters to you, that you care about his or her feelings and that you love him or her no matter what…. that this is just life but that you will get through this together…side by side, back to back… looking out for one another.
+So, keep your hand in your lap after a few wounds, tell him or her that he or she matters to you, that you care about his or her feelings, and that you love him or her no matter what.
+That this is just life, but that you will get through this together, side by side, back to back, looking out for one another.

 ©1995-2019 Katherine Chernick Fauvre